 What Shouldn’t I Do With My Sprained Ankle?

-Certainly don’t do what 21 year old me did and limp to the pub after a sprain playing football and then run home as I couldn’t feel it anymore!
-As stupid as this was I am still very grateful for this moment as it was one of the defining moments in my life which encouraged my to change career.
+Certainly don’t do what 21 year old me did and limp to the pub after an ankle sprain playing football and then run home as I couldn’t feel it anymore!
+As stupid as this was I am still very grateful for this moment as it was one of the defining moments in my life which encouraged me to change career.
 Without which I wouldn’t be writing and you wouldn’t be reading.

 If My Ankle Doesn’t Hurt After Should I Still Get It Looked At?